sscchh2001/MooncakeCIS1_1_0/README.md

 3. Have an Azure AD account with Tenant Root management group owner permission, or with Azure AD global admin permission.

 ## How to Use
-1. Download the deploy.ps1 and *.json files to a local folder.
+1. Download files in the script folder to a local folder.
 2. Login Azure portal with an account that is the owner of the tenant root management group.
 Alternatively if you have an Azure AD global admin, follow https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin to elevate the permission, and assign the owner permission of the Tenant Root Group to the account.
 3. Open a PowerShell window, navigate to the local folder.
 4. Run deploy.ps1, and provide the Azure AD tenant ID when prompted.